 For DeepCAM, page-locked memory (a.k.a pinned memory) is used to improve memory bandwidth, and four additional worker processes were forked for data loading to improve I/O bandwidth.
-Hyperparameters were tuned to reduce the number of epochs to convergence.
-Training time scales up to batch size 2,048 with local batch size two for closed and open divisions after hyperparameter tuning.
+The distributed data shuffling were applied for intra-node GPUs, and hyper-parameters were tuned, including the warmup steps to reduce the number of epochs to convergence.
+Training time scales up to batch size 2,048 with local batch size two for closed and open divisions on ABCI after hyperparameter tuning.
 Especially tuning the warmup steps was effective to reduce the number of epochs to convergence.
-For the open division submission, the Gradient Skipping (GradSkip) technique, one of the Content-Aware Computing (CAC) techniques developed by Fujitsu, was also applied.
+For the open division submission on ABCI, the Gradient Skipping (GradSkip) technique, one of the Content-Aware Computing (CAC) techniques developed by Fujitsu, was also applied.
 GradSkip avoids updating weights in some layers in the training process, by finding layers which have little effect on accuracy, based on automatic analysis of the content of data during the training process.
-Also, to reduce evaluation frequency, the first evaluation was delayed until the late stage of training.

-4.2.3 Cori/Cori-GPU:.
-Submissions on the Cori supercomputer at NERSC utilized both the primary KNL partition as well as the Cori-GPU testbed.
+4.2.3 Cori/Cori-GPU: Submissions on the Cori supercomputer at NERSC utilized both the primary KNL partition as well as the Cori-GPU testbed.
 System details are available at [2, 3].

 CosmoFlow was trained on Cori KNL on 512 nodes in the closed division and 1024 nodes in the open division.
 For the open division submission, an additional learning rate decay was added in order to enable convergence at global batch size 1024.
 The implementation used Intel-optimized TensorFlow with MKL-DNN for optimized performance on the Intel processors.
-Runtime settings for inter- and intra-parallelism threads, OpenMP threads, and affinity were tuned for maximal throughput.
+Runtime settings for interand intra-parallelism threads, OpenMP threads, and affinity were tuned for maximal throughput.
 Shifter containers were used to launch training, which prevented scalability issues in shared library loading from the parallel file system at scale.
 These results show that large CPU systems like Cori can still be useful for training computationally-expensive deep learning models.
-On an 8-node Cori GPU system (64 V100 GPUs), Horovod with NCCLbased allreduce was used to achieve efficient data-parallel training.
+CosmoFlow was additionally trained on the Cori GPU system on 8 nodes (64 V100 GPUs).
+Horovod with NCCL-based allreduce was used to achieve efficient data-parallel training.
 Additionally, node-local SSDs were used to store local partitions of the full dataset.
-The staging time from the Cori scratch filesystem to the node-local SSDs was considerably longer than other submissions with data-staging, indicating there is further room for optimization.
+The staging time from the Cori scratch filesystem to the node-local SSDs was considerably longer than other submissions with data-staging, indicating there is further room for optimization in future MLPerf HPC submission rounds.